zoet24/presidential-debate/README.md

 - [Credits](#credits)

 ## UX Design
-### Main aims
-- To develop my JavaScript and JQuery skills
-- Create fun and challenging game
 ### User stories
+I started the design process for _Presidential Debate_ by considering the goals of the site owner (me) and the site users (new players and returning players).

+**Site owner**
+1. As the site owner, I want the site users to enjoy playing the game so that the game becomes popular.
-- As a user, I want the website to be aesthetically pleasing and easy to navigate.
+2. As the site owner, I want the website to be aesthetically pleasing to demonstrate my ability to code in HTML and CSS and to create a positive UX experience for the site users.
+3. As the site owner, I want the game to function well to demonstrate my ability to code in JavaScript and JQuery and to create a positive UX experience for the site users.

+**Site users**
+1. As a site user, I want to enjoy playing the game.
-- As a user, I want the game to load quickly and not lag.
+2. As a site user, I want the game to load quickly and not lag so I am not distracted from playing the game.
+3. As a site user, I want to receive visual and audio feedback when I play the game correctly so I know what I've done right.
+4. As a site user, I want to receive visual and audio feedback when I play the game incorrectly so I know that I've made a mistake.
+5. As a site user, I want to be able to turn the sound on and off depending on my surroundings.
-- As a user, I want to enjoy playing the game.
+6. As a new site user, I want the website to be easy to navigate so I can find the game and the instructions quickly.
-- As a user, I want clear instructions on how to play the game so I know what to do.
+7. As a new site user, I want clear instructions on how the game works so I can start playing quickly.
-- As a user, I want to be able to select an easy difficulty so I can get the hang of the game.
+8. As a new site user, I want to be able to select an easy difficulty so I can get the hang of the game.
-- As a user, I want to be able to select a harder difficulty so I can challenge myself when I know how to play.
+9. As a returning site user, I want to be able to select a harder difficulty so I can challenge myself and score more points.
-- As a user, I want to be able to see my high score so I can try to beat it.
+10. As a returning site user, I want to be able to see my high score so I can try to beat it.
-- As a user, I want to receive visual and audio feedback when I play the game correctly so I know I've done it right.
-- As a user, I want to receive visual and audio feedback when I play the game incorrectly so I know that I've made a mistake.
-- As a user, I want to be able to turn the sound on and off depending on where I'm playing it.
-#### Project stakeholder
-#### New users
-#### Returning users

-## Design Process
+### Design Process

 1. **Strategy plane:** My primary aim for this project was to create an aesthetically pleasing game with an amusing political twist that would entertain a wide range of users.
 My secondary aim was to build upon the HTML and CSS3 skills I had learnt in the first section of the _Code Institute_ course content, and develop the JavaScript and JQuery skills I had learnt in the second section.
 ADD MORE